 Computational Thinking

-At The Tech we place a special emphasis on computational thinking (CT) since it is fundamental to computer programming and problem-solving, skills that allow youth to be creators, not just consumers, of digital content.
-CT is a problem-solving process that can be broadly applied across content areas and everyday life.
+At The Tech, we specialize in computational thinking since it is fundamental to computer programming and problem-solving, skills that allow youth to be creators, not just consumers, of digital content.

 CT Resources